schellenberg/computerscience20/_sources/Python/Overview/VariablesAndDataTypes.rst

 Although it is legal to use uppercase letters, by convention we don't.
 If you choose to use uppercase letters, remember that case matters. ``Bruce`` and ``bruce`` are different variables.

+.. note:: Conventions about variable names differ from one language to another.
+Another common variable naming pattern is to use a lowercase letter for the first word, and to capitalize the starting letter of each word that follows.
+For example, you might use ``myName`` or ``priceOfTeaInChina``.
+This is often called camelCaps (think of the humps of a camel).

 If you give a variable an illegal name, you get a syntax error.
 In the example below, each of the variable names is illegal.